mrkzqsmv/Read-Medium-Freely/README.md

 # 📖 Read Medium Freely – Chrome Extension

-This Chrome extension allows users to **read premium Medium articles for free** by redirecting them through an alternative URL (freedium.cfd).
+This Chrome extension allows users to **read premium Medium articles for free** by redirecting them through an alternative URL.

 ---